Ppylgoy9r/chatapplication/README.md

 Install dependencies: npm install
 Start the server: npm start
-Open your web browser and visit: http://localhost:3000 Usage
+Open your web browser and visit: http://localhost:3000
-[Explain how users can effectively use your application.
-Provide examples and screenshots if applicable.]

 Technologies Used
 WebSocket

-[Other technologies/libraries your application depends on] Contributing
+Contributing
 Contributions are welcome and encouraged!
 Here's how you can contribute to the project: